jefmud/minimus-users/README.md

 *NOTE: this is an experimental feature*

-**user_services**(`args`)
+**user_services_cli**(`args`)

 - command line interface for user services such as:  --createuser, --deleteuser, --listuser, --updateuser.
-You will usually pass `sys.args` to the function, but it is just an array of arguments.
+You will usually pass `sys.argv` to the function, but it is just an array of arguments.

 ## Requires: